mohammadRezaPegah/downzone/README.md

 Feel free to fork the repository, submit issues, or create pull requests for personal or non-commercial use.
 Make sure to keep the script executable permissions intact.

 **Note:** Commercial use of this software requires a separate license.
 Contact the copyright holder at `miladpersonal1999@gmail.com` for commercial licensing.

-### License
-This project is licensed under a Dual License:

-- **Non-Commercial / Personal Use:** Free to use, modify, and distribute for personal or non-commercial purposes.
-- **Commercial Use:** Requires a separate commercial license.
-Contact `miladpersonal1999@gmail.com` to obtain a license.